Black Friday & Cyber Monday Holiday Sales Planning

 Which means you need to be available to your readers.
 Experts have been talking about the increase in online sales and the importance of website management and optimization since the middle of 2020.
 But very few have delved into how vital customer support will be this year.

 You should be prepared to connect with and support your buyers this season.
 That might mean answering a simple question about shipping times or helping a reader get a reprint for a printing error.
-Whatever form it takes, being present and being human will be central to your holiday sales success this year.
+Whatever form it takes, being present and human will be central to your holiday sales success this year.

 Finding Holiday Sales Success